mwiks-dev/Bank-Simulation-Project/README.md

 # Bank Account Service Project

 This project simulates a simple Bank Account Service, allowing users to interact with a bank account through a web interface.
 Users can check their balance, deposit money, and withdraw money within predefined limits.
 The backend is built with vanilla Python using the `http.server` module, while the frontend is developed with basic HTML and JavaScript.
+If you are having trouble interacting with the HTML and JavaScript frontend you can test out the `bank_frontend.py` which is created using the `tkinter` module.
+Install `tkinter` using the command `sudo apt-get install python-tk`.
 This document details the setup, functionality, and testing approach of the project.

 ## Backend